 Position the laser arm and metal plate

-Gently slide the metal plate on the laser arm all the way to the right, then push the arm to the back of the unit.
+Gently slide the metal plate on the laser arm all the way to the right, then push the arm to the back of the printer.

 Carefully Pick Up the Printer Head